siimlangel/PollingApp/README.md

 Some things are still unimplemented.

-Like deleting polls, viewing your own polls sperately, searching for polls and jwts expiring.
+Like deleting polls, viewing your own polls seperately, searching for polls and jwts expiring.